-Basic Principles Description Risk management on a consolidated basis Various risks taken at the affiliates to be managed on a consolidated basis according to the business and importance in conformity with the relevant laws and regulations.
-Risk management based on quantification Ensuring consistency with the business strategy Risk management to be consistent with the business strategy.
+Basic Principles Description Risk management on a consoli- dated basis Various risks taken at the SMFG and the Group companies to be managed on a consolidated basis according to the business and importance in conformity with the relevant laws and regulations.
+Risk management based on quantification The risks subject to control to be quantitatively managed according to the relevant risk characteristics after specifying the scope of quantification.
+Ensuring consistency with the business strategy Risk management to be consistent with the business strategy.
 System for check and balance The risk management framework to be developed to ensure effective check and balance function for business operations.
 Measures for emergencies and critical situations Necessary measures to be developed by assuming situations, scenarios etc. as to materialization of risk which would have a significant impact on the business and financial management of the Bank.
 Verification of the actual situation The actual risk management process to be verified by the Internal Audit Unit.